ysyk2021/augmenting-your-writing-skills-with-ai-techniques-and-strategies-for-improved-creativity/src/chapter-2-1.md

-# What is AI and how does it work for writing?

 In this chapter, we will explore the concept of artificial intelligence (AI) and its various applications in the field of writing.
 We will discuss how AI works for writing, common applications of AI in writing, and examples of successful implementation of AI in writing.